 It is agreed that the Purchaser, being the consumer, shall bear the routine costs of return delivery in case of cancellation (in accordance with the issued cancellation instructions) where the item to be returned does not exceed the sum of 40 euros or where, in the case of a higher item price, the Purchaser has not yet rendered full or part payment at the time of cancellation, unless the goods delivered do not match those ordered.
 In all other cases the Seller shall bear the costs of return delivery.

-Any claims arising from acquired guarantees or manufacturers´ guarantees remain unaffected.
+Any claims arising from guarantees or manufacturer’s warranties assumed shall remain unaffected.

-Drawings or illustrations (photographs) of the products in the online shop are not binding and do not constitute any warrant of characteristics unless this has been expressly agreed in writing.
+Drawings, illustrations (photos) in the online shop of the products are not binding and do not represent a guaranteed characteristic unless this has been expressly agreed in writing.